 We currently execute this responsibility through two specific collaborative endeavours – the Community Development Facility and the Mozbio Project.

-Our work through the Community Development Facility
+Community Development Facility

 In 2013 the Community Development Facility (CDF) was launched as a joint initiative between the government of Mozambique, COmON Foundation and Peace Parks Foundation.
 The CDF enables both foundations to capacitate and develop the Lubombo Transfrontier Conservation and Resource Area.

-Farmers involved in commercial chilli farming have greatly benefitted from this initiative.
+Farmers involved in commercial chili farming have greatly benefitted from this initiative.
 Within the Tchia community, 33 families with 165 beneficiaries are involved in an irrigation scheme; and in Matchia, 19 families with 95 beneficiaries participate.
-Through technical assistance from Piri-Piri Elephant Mozambique, farmers paticipating in the chilli project were trained in good practices for soil management, seed bed preparation and management, planting, fertiliser application, disease control and post-harvest quality control.
-A second seedling nursery was established and the chilli project was extended from three to seven hectares.
+Through technical assistance from Piri-Piri Elephant Mozambique, farmers paticipating in the chili project were trained in good practices for soil management, seed bed preparation and management, planting, fertiliser application, disease control and post-harvest quality control.
+A second seedling nursery was established and the chili project was extended from three to seven hectares.
 An agricultural extension officer, with experience in chilli production, was appointed and a better price was negotiated for the harvest.
 Crop rotation between chillies and potatoes was also started, to provide communities with a year-long harvest, while ensuring food security and the sale of surplus crops.

 Many of the chilli farmers now have bank accounts, brick houses, are able to send their children to school and even provide employment to other community members.

 Three villages and a total of 64 families are involved in a beekeeping project that see them manage honey production from 270 beehives.
 All the members members trained in production techniques.
-To assist with project implementation and monitoring, Peace Parks Foundation partnered with SEPPA, a local Mozambican non-profit organisation, who conducts site visits twice a month and assists with bringing the honey to market..
+To assist with project implementation and monitoring, Peace Parks Foundation partnered with SEPPA, a local Mozambican non-profit organisation, who conducts site visits twice a month and assists with bringing the honey to market.
 To further promote community engagement and communication, community members who have proven their commitment and interest in the project have been appointed as beekeeping activists and team leaders.
 These activists now provide technical support, motivation and leadership to other beekeepers.
 They serve as a liaison between SEPPA and the beekeepers, and actively monitor honey production per community.

-DONORS AND PARTNERSSupporting Mozambique Community Development
+DONORS AND PARTNERSSupporting Lubombo Community Development